learn-co-curriculum/dsc-multiple-linear-regression/README.md

 ## Summary

 Congratulations!
-You have gained an initial understanding for a multinomial linear regression model.
+You have gained an initial understanding of a multiple linear regression model.
 To illustrate the usage of the multiple linear regression model, we'll be using the auto-mpg dataset which contains information on the technical specifications of a variety of cars.
 In the labs, you'll be practicing your newly gained knowledge using the Boston Housing data again.